Martian01/openTeamOneServer/README.md

 2. Otherwise you can run the project from source.
 Simply import it as Java project into a suitable IDE like IntelliJ IDEA, Net Beans or Eclipse.
 When asked for a project type you would probably choose "Maven" to take advantage of the provided _pom.xml_ file.
 When ready, hit the "execute" button of your IDE.

-3. Another way of running the project from source is building and executing it from the command line, as layed out in a section below.
+3. Another way of running the project from source is building and executing it from the command line, as laid out in a section below.

 ### Step 3: Login